 The cost of revamping entire CMS’s & training teams to accommodate this, outweighs the motive.”

-Nofollow Hint Gives Zero Benefit to Publishers
+Google Treating the Nofollow Attribute as a Hint Gives Zero Benefit to Publishers

 Alan raises three important points: